Our 11 best things to do in the South Downs National Park

 Visit the historic city of Winchester

-Although the South Downs is the newest of the UK’s 15 national parks, it has a rich heritage, which is evident in its historic towns and villages.
-One of the most famous of these is Winchester, the ancient capital of England.
+Although the South Downs is the newest of the UK’s 15 national parks, it boasts a rich heritage reflected in its many historic towns and villages.
+One of the most iconic is Winchester, the ancient capital of England.

-Another of the highlights for families in the South Downs National Park is a visit to Alice Holt Forest, near Farnham.
+One of the top family-friendly attractions in the South Downs National Park is Alice Holt Forest, located near Farnham on the northern edge of the park.

-The South Downs National Park is abundant with quintessential English villages, all with their own traditional pubs.
-One of our favourites is Amberley at the foot of the South Downs in West Sussex.
-Located in an idyllic location on the River Arun, Amberley has half-timbered houses and charming thatched cottages.
-It is chocolate-box pretty and even has its own medieval castle.
+The South Downs National Park is dotted with quintessential English villages, each with its own character, scenic charm, and of course traditional country pub.
+One of our favourites is the postcard-perfect village of Amberley, nestled at the foot of the South Downs in West Sussex.

 Step back in time at Arundel